 Any Sunday throughout the year, $100 per hour grants you and a minimum of five dogs private access to EarthDog’s large outdoor park.
 After running through the tunneled play mountain and swimming under the pool’s waterfall, party puppers can clean up in the self-wash tubs and post all the FOMO-worthy photos on their Instagram stories.

 If you’re looking for an all-in-one option, book your next pawty at House of Dog Training in Colorado Springs.
 In addition to venue space for up to 10 pups, your reservation fee includes staff supervision, party favors, a cake, and e-vites to the guests.
 They’ll even take pictures and put ’em on a CD because #memories.

-Know another pawesome spot to host a dog birthday party in the Denver area?
+Know another pawesome spot to host a dog birthday party?
 Woof at us in the comments.

 More reads you’ll ruv: